Reflective glass office building

 How does the process of claiming EIS loss relief work if the investment resulted in partial losses instead of a complete loss?

-If an investor experiences partial losses on an EIS investment, the process for claiming eis loss relief remains straightforward.
-Investors can calculate their effective loss by subtracting any returns realized and the amount of income tax relief claimed from the original investment.
-Ths process can also be done using our EIS loss relief calculator.
+If an investor experiences partial losses on an EIS investment, the process for claiming EIS loss relief remains straightforward.
+Investors can calculate their effective loss by subtracting any returns realised and the amount of income tax relief claimed from the original investment.
+This process can also be done using our EIS calculator.

 This effective loss can then be offset against income tax or capital gains tax, allowing for a reduction in tax liability even if the entire investment wasn't lost.